 How early should I arrive at the ferry pier?

 Schedules and fares verified at the time of publication.
-For overarching travel guidance, see the Tourism Authority of Thailand sea-travel notes.
+For overarching travel guidance, see the Tourism Authority of Thailand notes on travel by sea.